What Exactly is Advanced Encryption Standard (AES)?

 Since AES is used so widely, it has also become a lightning rod for cybercriminals and state-sponsored attacks.
 While there have been some examples of AES-128 being breached by brute force (that is, trying every computation to crack the encryption), this requires an incredible amount of computing power.
-And the strongest encryption variant, AES-256, has 11 x 1076 combinations, making it virtually impossible to crack with brute force.
+And the strongest encryption variant, AES-256, has 2 to the power of 256 possible key combinations (a number 78 digits long), making it virtually impossible to crack with brute force.

 Given the difficulty of breaking Advanced Encryption Standard with brute force methods, hackers have found other ways to access encrypted data.
 These attacks focus on stealing the encryption key rather than breaking the code.
 It doesn’t matter how strong an encryption method is—once the wrong person has the key, they have full access.

 Sometimes keys are insecurely stored within an application and program and attackers use reverse engineering techniques to find and steal them.
 Encryption keys are also often exposed when a program or application is running and using that key.
 Hackers can then use dynamic analysis methods on compromised devices to access the encryption key.

 The most insidious type of attacks, however, are side-channel attacks where hackers use a variety of analysis techniques to identify what is being done on a device and either uncover the encryption key or reduce the variables necessary for a brute force attack.